Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 Q. What is the Delaware Healthy Children Program?

-A. Low cost health insurance for children who are currently uninsured.
-It gives your children all the benefits most private plans do.
+A. The Delaware Healthy Children Program (DHCP) provides low cost health insurance for children who are currently uninsured.
+It gives your children all the benefits that most private plans provide.

 Q. How do I know if my children are eligible?

-A. Uninsured children from birth to the age of 19 who live in families with incomes below the 200% Federal Poverty Level .
+A. Uninsured children from birth to the age of 19 who live in families with incomes at or below the 200% Federal Poverty Level are eligible for DHCP coverage.

 Q. How do I apply?